bermud/geohealth-social/user-interface/readme.txt

-plase in this folder the javascript code for the visualization
+place in this folder the javascript code for the visualization